Evildes000/TI-AWR2944P-raw-data-reading-and-a-simple-demo-/README.md

 # AUTO_CAPTURE.lua
-If you don't want to excuate so many befor-mentioned files, then load and run this lua file in mmWave Studio.
-It will configure all paranmeters automatically.
-After load this file, you may change some parameters value by you self.
+After executed RadarConfigure.m and changed parameters, load and run this lua file in mmWave Studio to start to capture frames.
+You may change some parameters value by you self.
 For example, in our experiment, change following parameters in SensroConfig tag to corresponding valus: <br>
 Profile: <br>
       - Start Freq --> 76.50 <br>
       - Frequency Slop --> 112.009 <br>